infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - Research also highlights issues in the care system, including a lack of support and training, inclusion in planning for carers, training for caseworkers.
 Other issues include unclear funding guidelines, poor communication between agencies and inadequate education resources.

 ## Managing transitions
+According to a paper on educational experiences if careleavers from Ghana's residential care systems[^3]
 - The research suggests there are issues at each level of educational transitions.
 - Research on Australian care leavers emphasised the need for further support beyond the age of 18 and positive interventions to make the transition to tertiary study easier.
 - Many young people have difficulty persisting with their education after leaving care.